-You can also make your question into a quiz question, multiple choice or make it mandatory.
-More info on all this later... let's first see how to add your Text Choice question.
+You can make your question into a quiz question, multiple-choice, or make it mandatory.

 - Add your question here.
-Use the rich text editor icons to change the text to bold, italics or your company's colors and lots more... click here for more info.
+Use the rich text editor icons to change the text to bold, italics, or use your company's colors and change the font size.

 - Make the question mandatory - toggle the button to require respondents to answer the question before moving to the next question.